Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "locked","boolean","Whether the post has been locked. https://www.reddit.com/r/modnews/comments/3qguqv/moderators_lock_a_post/"
    "visited","boolean",""
    "removed_by","unknown?",""
+   "distinguished","string?","Either `moderator` or `admin`, or null.

-   "distinguished","string?","`null` if not distinguished, otherwise `""moderator""` or `""admin""`."
+   Value null if not distinguished."
    "subreddit_id","string","The full ID36 of the subreddit that was posted to.
 E.g., `t5_2qzb6` for `r/IAmA`."
    "removal_reason",".","See `removal_reason` field on the :ref:`Comment schema <comment-schema>`."
    "mod_reason_by",".","See `mod_reason_by` field on the :ref:`Comment schema <comment-schema>`."
    "mod_reason_title",".","See `mod_reason_title` field on the :ref:`Comment schema <comment-schema>`."
    "mod_note",".","See `mod_note` field on the :ref:`Comment schema <comment-schema>`."
    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."
+   "is_robot_indexable","boolean","Whether search engines should index this submission.

-   "is_robot_indexable","boolean","Will be `false` if the post was removed or deleted."
+   Will be `false` if the post was removed or deleted."
    "author","string","The redditor name.
 Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."
    "discussion_type","unknown?",""
    "num_comments","integer","The number of comments.
-May not match the number of visible comments."
+This should be treated as an estimation and may not match the number of actual visible comments.
+It could be higher or lower."
-   "send_replies","boolean","Whether an inbox message will be sent to you when the submission receives a new top-level comment."
+   "send_replies","boolean","Whether an inbox message will be sent to you when the submission receives a new top-level comment.

+   This will be `true` when:

+   * The submission was not created by the current user.
+   * There is no user context.
+   "
    "whitelist_status","string?","Known values: `no_ads`."
    "parent_whitelist_status","string?","Known values: `no_ads`."
-   "contest_mode","boolean","Whether the post is in contest mode or not."
+   "contest_mode","boolean","Whether the post is in contest mode.

+   In contest mode, the comments are shown in a random order."
-   "permalink","string","The URI of the post without the domain.
+   "permalink","string","The URL of the post without the domain.
    E.g., `/r/IAmA/comments/erd8si/i_was_born_with_two_y_chromosomes_ama/`"
    "stickied","boolean","Whether the post is a 'stickied' post in the subreddit."
    "url","string","If a text post, it is the url of the submission.
 If a link post,